How To Build A Deck Ramp

-If you need to build a handicap accessible ramp to attach to your deck be aware that there are very specific rules that must be followed.
-First you must build the ramp at a 1:12 slope, which means that you can only drop 1’ for every 12’ of distance the ramp covers.
+If you need to build a handicap-accessible deck ramp, be aware that there are very specific rules that must be followed.
+First, you must build the ramp at a 1:12 slope, which means that you can only drop 1’ for every 12’ of the distance the ramp covers.
 ADA ramps that extend beyond 30’ must have an intermediate landing.
-The ramp and platforms must be finished with a slip resistant surface.
+The ramp and platforms must be finished with a slip-resistant surface.

-Ramps are usually framed with 2x12 stringers the same as stairs.
-Because ramps will usually terminate at the ground it may be necessary to bury a part of the frame to provide a smooth landing area.
-In order to do this you need to use .60 RET pressure treated lumber that is rated for ground contact.
+Ramps are usually framed with 2x12 stringers, just like stairs.
+Because ramps will usually terminate at the ground, it may be necessary to bury a part of the frame to provide a smooth landing area.
+In order to do this, you need to use .60 RET pressure-treated lumber that is rated for ground contact.
 You may also want to surround the base of the ramp with compact gravel to promote drainage.
-Rails are required as in the case of stairs.
+Like stairs, rails are required.
 Always verify your plans with your local building inspections department before building a ramp.

 I've a question.
 If you wanted to build a ramp at the curved / hexagonal end of a two level deck system, where the lower level is 6" lower and the (half of a) hexagon comes off the main level, just 6" lower, a) would this be possible in a 3' per section hexagonal shape?, b) can you point me in the right direction?
 In a 1" : 12" ratio, I would need 6' to make my ramp.
 Three sections will equal nine feet, so the distance should work, but is it workable?
 I would sure appreciate your help on this.